Updated August 13, 2018.

 - You must spend $5,000 within the first 6 months of opening in advertising and promoting the Restaurant in accordance with Taco Bell’s opening procedures, although you may spend more.

-- Upon timely receipt of proofs of expenditure, the franchisor will reimburse you for amounts not to exceed $5,000.
+- Upon Taco Bell’s receipt, within 9 months of opening, of proofs of expenditure, it will reimburse you for amounts not to exceed $5,000.

 11. Additional Funds – 3 Months: $40,000 to $60,000